davenotdavid/arch-component-sample/README.md

 # Android Architecture Component Sample Project
 A sample project attempting to use the latest and greatest Android tech.
-This branch attempts to use MVI (on top of MVVM for components like `ViewModel`, `CoroutineScope`, and etc.).
+This branch attempts to use MVI (on top of MVVM for its `ViewModel` components like `CoroutineScope`, Dagger's Hilt DI, and etc.).

 Note that the app is getting its data from [News API](https://newsapi.org).